 - ¼ teaspoon freshly cracked black pepper

 - 1 ½ cups cauliflower rice

 - 6 bell peppers tops and cores removed

 - Preheat oven to 400° F.

-- Heat the oil in a large 10.5” skillet over medium high heat.
+- Heat the oil in a 10" or larger cast iron skillet over medium-high heat.
 Add the beef and spices to the skillet and brown for 5-7 minutes before adding in the onion and garlic.
 Cook another 4-5 minutes until the onion starts to soften.

 - Add in the tomato paste, diced tomatoes, and cauliflower rice.
 Cook 5 minutes, then divide the mixture between the peppers and top with cheese.

-- Wipe out the skillet then place the filled peppers in the skillet, cover and bake for 30 minutes, uncover and bake another 10 until the cheese is bubbly.
+- Wipe out the skillet then place the filled peppers in the skillet, cover and bake for 15 minutes, uncover, and turn the broiler on high.
+Broil for 3-5 minutes until the cheese is bubbly.

 - Top with parsley and serve.